 Homeopathy in Practice

 Most people think that homeopathy is just another name for natural medicine.
 Actually, homeopathic medicine is a specific type of medicine that stimulates the natural healing ability of the body.
 To achieve this, small amounts of a natural substance are given, based on your specific symptoms.
 When the correct remedy is given, it induces a profound and sustained healing response in the body.
 Although homeopathic medicines in their crude forms may have a negative effect on the system, when it is diluted down and prepared to be used for treatments, it is completely safe, non-toxic and without any side effects.
 Because we find the most specific medicine for your system, we can use the smallest of doses to get lasting results.
-In fact, homeopathic medicines are regulated by the FDA and can be purchased over the counter at most health food stores.
+In fact, homeopathic medicines are regulated by the Homoeopathic Pharmacopoeia of the United States and can be purchased over the counter at most health food stores.
 Homeopathic medicines can also be used in conjunction with other medications when taking someone off of them would be unsafe.

 Homeopathy can be used for almost any ailment.
 It can be used for diseases that affect the mind such as anxiety and depression, as well as physical symptoms such as pain and fatigue.
 Homeopathy can also be used to treat acute infections such as colds, flus, as well as sinus, ear and bladder infections.
 With chronic care, homeopathy allows the body to become the healthiest version of itself.
 To understand what homeopathic medicine is capable of, you must understand that because your body is out of balance, it will manifest a specific pattern of symptoms.
 When someone responds to a homeopathic medicine, they are actually balancing their system and therefore resolving their symptoms.
 In addition to this, we may also see improvement of their labs, imaging, mood, energy and a greater sense of well-being.